We'll Cover:

 Some people and businesses are automatically registered for a TIN without needing to apply:

-- Monthly Tax Deduction (MTD): If you're an employee and your employer makes monthly tax deductions, you'll automatically get a TIN.
+- Monthly Tax Deduction (MTD): If you're an employee and your employer make monthly tax deductions, you'll automatically get a TIN.

 - New Companies: Newly incorporated companies that register online with the Companies Commission of Malaysia (SSM) through the MyCoID Portal receive a TIN.